kentonv/lanparty/guide.md

 TFTP_OPTIONS="--secure"
 ```

 `tftpd` will serve files from `/var/lib/tftpboot`.
-We need to make iPXE's `undionly.kpxe` show up there, as well as syslinux's `memdisk` utility:
+We want to create a file there called `ipxe` which contains our iPXE boot image.
+If your client machines are modern machines that support UEFI boot over the network, use the file `ipxe.efi`:

+    cp /usr/lib/ipxe/ipxe.efi /var/lib/tftpboot/ipxe

+If you have older machines that prefer legacy PXE boot, `undionly.pxe` supports that:

+    # FOR OLD MACHINES ONLY
-    cp /usr/lib/ipxe/undionly.kpxe /var/lib/tftpboot/undionly.kpxe
+    cp /usr/lib/ipxe/undionly.kpxe /var/lib/tftpboot/ipxe
-    cp /usr/lib/syslinux/memdisk /var/lib/tftpboot/memdisk

-(You could also use symlinks here, so that when the packages get updates, you start using them automatically.
-However, if iPXE and `memdisk` work correctly, there is basically nothing you get out of updating them, and there is always a risk that they break.
-So, I like to make a copy and only update them explicitly as needed.)
+(You could also use a symlink here, so that when the packages get updates, you start using them automatically.
+However, if iPXE works correctly, there is basically nothing you get out of updating it, and there is always a risk that it breaks.
+So, I like to make a copy and only update it explicitly as needed.)

 ### DNS server (optional)